 Schedule of Classes.
-The Schedule of Classes, published for the fall and spring semesters, and the Summer Sessions Bulletin are distributed without charge.
+The Schedule of Classes, published for the fall and spring semesters, and the SummerSessions Bulletin are distributed without charge.
+These publications are also available online at www.asu.edu/registrar/schedule.
 They list course offerings, dates, times, places, and procedures for registration, along with other important information relating to the term.

 Course Loads.
 A minimum full-time course load for an undergraduate student is 12 semester hours.
 The maximum course load for which a student may register is 18 semester hours (with the exception of a 19-hour maximum for students enrolled in the Colleges of Engineering and Applied Sciences or Architecture and Environmental Design).
-A student wishing to register for more than the maximum must petition the standards committee of the college in which the student is enrolled and must present an approved override at the time of registration.
-See "Summer Course Loads," for summer course load information.
+A student wishing to register for more than the maximum must petition the standards committee of the college in which the student is enrolled and must obtain an approved override before registration.
+See "Summer Session Semester Loads," for summer course load information.